fbpx

 But selling it’s not your main skill.

-Actually, you hate it.
+Actually, you hate it, don’t you?

 Neither was my primary skill when I started Bamboo Arquitectura (my own architecture business), until I read a game-changing book that transformed my architectural career.